apache/mesos/docs/ssl.md

 ~~~
 // Restart each component with downgrade support (master, agent, framework):
-SSL_ENABLED=true SSL_SUPPORT_DOWNGRADE=true SSL_KEY_FILE=<path-to-your-private-key> SSL_CERT_FILE=<path-to-your-certificate> <Any other SSL_* environment variables you may choose> <your-component (e.g. bin/master.sh)> <your-flags>
+LIBPROCESS_SSL_ENABLED=true LIBPROCESS_SSL_SUPPORT_DOWNGRADE=true LIBPROCESS_SSL_KEY_FILE=<path-to-your-private-key> LIBPROCESS_SSL_CERT_FILE=<path-to-your-certificate> <Any other LIBPROCESS_SSL_* environment variables you may choose> <your-component (e.g. bin/master.sh)> <your-flags>

 // Restart each component WITHOUT downgrade support (master, agent, framework):
-SSL_ENABLED=true SSL_SUPPORT_DOWNGRADE=false SSL_KEY_FILE=<path-to-your-private-key> SSL_CERT_FILE=<path-to-your-certificate> <Any other SSL_* environment variables you may choose> <your-component (e.g. bin/master.sh)> <your-flags>
+LIBPROCESS_SSL_ENABLED=true LIBPROCESS_SSL_SUPPORT_DOWNGRADE=false LIBPROCESS_SSL_KEY_FILE=<path-to-your-private-key> LIBPROCESS_SSL_CERT_FILE=<path-to-your-certificate> <Any other LIBPROCESS_SSL_* environment variables you may choose> <your-component (e.g. bin/master.sh)> <your-flags>
 ~~~
 Executors must be able to access the SSL environment variables and the files referred to by those variables.
 Environment variables can be provided to an executor by specifying `CommandInfo.environment` or by using the agent's `--executor_environment_variables` command line flag.
 If the agent and the executor are running in separate containers, `ContainerInfo.volumes` can be used to mount SSL files from the host into the executor's container.

 The end state is a cluster that is only communicating with SSL.

 __NOTE:__ Any tools you may use that communicate with your components must be able to speak SSL, or they will be denied.
-You may choose to maintain `SSL_SUPPORT_DOWNGRADE=true` for some time as you upgrade your internal tooling.
-The advantage of `SSL_SUPPORT_DOWNGRADE=true` is that all components that speak SSL will do so, while other components may still communicate over insecure channels.
+You may choose to maintain `LIBPROCESS_SSL_SUPPORT_DOWNGRADE=true` for some time as you upgrade your internal tooling.
+The advantage of `LIBPROCESS_SSL_SUPPORT_DOWNGRADE=true` is that all components that speak SSL will do so, while other components may still communicate over insecure channels.

 # <a name="WebUI"></a>WebUI
 The default Mesos WebUI uses relative links.
 Some of these links transition between endpoints served by the master and agents.
 The WebUI currently does not have enough information to change the 'http' vs 'https' links based on whether the target endpoint is currently being served by an SSL-enabled binary.
 This may cause certain links in the WebUI to be broken when a cluster is in a transition state between SSL and non-SSL.
-Any tools that hit these endpoints will still be able to access them as long as they hit the endpoint using the right protocol, or the `SSL_SUPPORT_DOWNGRADE` option is set to true.
+Any tools that hit these endpoints will still be able to access them as long as they hit the endpoint using the right protocol, or the `LIBPROCESS_SSL_SUPPORT_DOWNGRADE` option is set to true.

 __NOTE:__ Frameworks with their own WebUI will need to add HTTPS support separately.